Using Trait Objects That Allow for Values of Different Types

 Trait objects aren’t as generally useful as objects in other languages: their specific purpose is to allow abstraction across common behavior.

-Listing 17-3 shows how to define a trait named Draw
+Listing 17-3 shows how to define a trait named Draw with one method named

 This syntax should look familiar from our discussions on how to define traits in Chapter 10.